 - The Sustainability Consortium

-Supported by a Conservation Innovation Grant from USDA's Natural Resources Conservation Service, SureHarvest is currently conducting a small number of focused pilots for the 2013 crop season.
+Supported by a Conservation Innovation Grant from USDA's Natural Resources Conservation Service, SureHarvest conducted a small number of focused pilots for the 2013 crop season.

-Using the SISC Calculator with one or more SISC Version 1.0 Working Metrics, the pilot participants are exploring how on-farm metric data can help them address clearly defined market opportunities, demands, and/or regulatory pressures.
-In doing so, these growers are helping to validate and refine metrics, while driving consistency in approach and methodology.
+Using the SISC Calculator with one or more SISC Version 1.0 Working Metrics, the pilot participants explored how on-farm metric data can help them address clearly defined market opportunities, demands, and/or regulatory pressures.
+In doing so, these growers were helping to validate and refine metrics, while driving consistency in approach and methodology.

 - In California's Central Valley, where there are growing concerns about water availability and quality, a group of tomato processors and affiliated grower-suppliers are looking at nitrogen and water usage.
 The pilot represents a potential starting point for the creation of industry-wide baselines and a peer-learning program.